dustinpfister/blog_posts/_posts/js-string-match.md

 ```

 Each time an array is returned, it has the additional properties that are only received when the group flag is not used as with String.match.
 So this method can be used to build an array of objects that have detailed information about each instance of the pattern.
 Working out a solution to do so with String.macth will have to involve string manipulation.

+## 6 - Conclusion

+So the string match method is a good choice for looking for instances of a pattern in a string, however it is nit the only option.
+When it comes to making a real serious object that involves creating an array of indexes and lengths for patterns in a volume of text it might be best to go with the RegExp exec method for this sort of thing.
+Although it is still possible to create what I want using string match as long as I know how to get around some of its limitations.

+There is getting into working out more regular expressions, or at least learning how existing regular expressions truly work rather than  just coping and pasting them from stack overflow, and blog posts such as this one.
+It might be best to just start a project where regular expressions are whats needed to get things working, and writing a few of them to learn by doing rather than just reading content like this.